 Keith is recognised as a leading practitioner in the fields of health and safety law, inquests and inquiries.
-His practice also encompasses administrative law and civil common law with a particular focus on personal injury and employment.
+In October 2017 he was named Health and Safety Silk of the year at the Chambers and Partners UK Bar awards.
+His practice also encompasses administrative law and civil common law with a particular focus on personal injury.

-Recommended in Chambers and Partners in the fields of inquests, inquiries and health and safety.
-The 2016 edition says he is “Bright, hard-working, careful in court but capable of baring his teeth when necessary.”
-“He is incredibly user-friendly, has a knack with clients and an almost instinctive knowledge of what the judge or coroner is looking for.”
-Earlier editions reported that “His attention to detail is phenomenal”, “He is very good with clients, as he is user-friendly.
+Earlier editions say “He is extremely thorough, meticulous in his preparation and tactically astute”, “A fantastic grasp of the law.
+He has a great jury manner and is a wonderful cross-examiner, which becomes immediately apparent” and “He is thorough, bright, intelligent and a pleasure to work with.”
+They have also reported that Keith is “Bright, hard-working, careful in court but capable of baring his teeth when necessary.”
+“He is incredibly user-friendly, has a knack with clients and an almost instinctive knowledge of what the judge or coroner is looking for”, “His attention to detail is phenomenal”, “He is very good with clients, as he is user-friendly.
 His advocacy is excellent and well judged, he knows which points to take and he has a good grasp of tactics”, “an absolutely fabulous advocate” and a “calm advocate who reflects wisely” and note that Keith is “a ferocious cross-examiner” who “is in demand and responsible for exploring acres of new grounds in case law”, “works tirelessly and ceaselessly” and that “he outshines just about any other” with a “solid grasp of the law” and “great attention to detail”.

 University of Hull, City University, Inns of Court School of Law

 Health and Safety Lawyers Association, Administrative Law Bar Association, Personal Injuries Bar Association